SpaceVim/SpaceVim/docs/documentation.md

     file_searching_tools = ['find', 'find -not -iwholename "*.git*" ']
 ```

+The first item is the name of the tool, the second one is the default searching command.

 #### Vim and SpaceVim files

 Convenient key bindings are located under the prefix `SPC f v` to quickly navigate between Vim and SpaceVim specific files.